Nature

 Stronger legal and political frameworks are needed to support fair transitions.
 Although ASEAN is developing an environmental rights framework, it lacks the robustness of Latin America’s Escazu Agreement.
 The 2022 United Nations General Assembly (UNGA) landmark resolution on the right to a safe, clean and sustainable environment is a significant international development in human rights law, furthering just transitions by building on regional, national and international commitments, including Principle 10 of the 1992 Rio Declaration on access to information, participation and justice.

-The Kunming-Montreal Global Biodiversity Framework, also adopted in 2022, referenced earlier in this article, was highlighted again for its connection to the UNGA’s recognition of the right to a healthy environment.
+The Kunming-Montreal Global Biodiversity Framework, also adopted in 2022 and referenced earlier in this article, was highlighted again for its connection to the UNGA’s recognition of the right to a healthy environment.
 While green projects under the Belt and Road Initiative were also discussed, participants noted that, despite the legal and policy terminology which underpin them, enforcement and accountability remain weak, limiting their overall effectiveness.

 Participants cautioned that green energy projects are not inherently just, responsible or even green, when considering their broader socio-ecological impacts.
 Examples included nickel mining in Indonesia and Myanmar linked to electrical vehicle manufacturing and dam projects affecting ecosystems and river communities.
 A key takeaway was that so-called “green” energy projects should also be responsible energy projects, minimising harm to both people and planet.
 Participants acknowledged that transitions involve trade-offs, with change inevitably creating some losers.
 While at the normative level all human rights are interdependent and indivisible, in practice, tensions often arise — particularly between the right to development and the right to a healthy environment.
 It is the role of policymakers to manage these competing interests and ensure that tailored and effective measures are put in place so that policies do not reinforce, but instead address pre-existing inequalities that disproportionately affect vulnerable populations.